 John Sterman, Thomas Fiddaman, Travis Franck, Andrew Jones, Stephanie McCauley, Philip Rice, Juliette Rooney-Varga, Elizabeth Sawin, and Lori Siegel.
 (Under Review).
 World Climate: A Role-Play Simulation of Global Climate Negotiations.

 John Sterman, Thomas Fiddaman, Travis Franck, Andrew Jones, Stephanie McCauley, Philip Rice, Elizabeth Sawin, and Lori Siegel.
 (2012).
 Climate Interactive: The C-ROADS Climate Policy Model.
-System Dynamics Review, DOI: 10.1002/sdr.1474.
+System Dynamics Review, DOI: 10.1002/sdr.1474. (translated into Chinese)

 UN Environment Program.
 (2011 November).
 Bridging the Emissions Gap.
 Contributing Author